Obtaining references from your employer

 To make sure that only the agreed reference is provided, you can ask for the clause to say that requests for a telephone reference or a questionnaire will be refused and that any prospective employer will be told that only the written reference will be provided.
 This guards against an employer giving a bad reference on the phone or in a questionnaire.

 Some settlement agreements will just state that a ‘standard reference’ will be provided upon request.
 This implies a very simple reference with just job title and dates of employment.
 This is great because it’s not a can of worms where your employer could say something negative in the reference.
 And if a prospective employer contacts them and ask for more information, they can say that they only provide standard references.

 - Don’t ask for a reference until the last minute

 - Just job title and dates of employment are fine

-You’ll want to get a rough idea of the value of your case by filling in the Settlement Agreements Calculator.
-Also think about getting some representation have a look at the Testimonials to see how others in your situation were helped on their journey.
+If you want to get a rough idea of the value of your case, complete our Settlement Agreements Calculator.
+Also think about getting some representation and have a look at our testimonials to see how others in your situation were helped on their journey.